July Consumer Confidence

 Key Factors

-• The Expectations Index dipped to 70.9 from 72.6.
-That is the fourteenth straight reading below 80, which is a level that typically signals recession ahead.
+• The Expectations Index remained unchanged at 74.7.
+This is the eighteenth consecutive reading below 80, which is a level that typically signals recession ahead.

 Big Picture